lubnik2005/sharepoint-flysystem/README.md

         }
    ```

-## Go into more detail in future

 ## Upcoming

 Add a `php artisan publish` command that will auto-install everything for laravel applications, including the adapter and the routes.

-Make `sharepoint` name more dynamic and based on the config file (maybe).
+Make `sharepoint` name more dynamic and based on the config file (mayb
+e).